 Once it has been established that the impedance is normal, the offset may be set using the millivolt value marked on the oxygen probe.
-See chapter 6.4.1 Probe 1 Offset.
+See Chapter 6.4.1 Probe Offset.
 The probe offset can be tested on site.
 A small flow of air must be admitted to both the 'REF' and 'CAL' ports when testing the probe offset.
 If the probe is in the process, the air must fully purge the probe sensor without interference from the process gas sample.
 Novatech probes can easily achieve this with or without a probe filter and a gas flow of only 1 to 5 litres/minute (120 to 600 scfm) for a 1231 probe and up to 20 litres/minute (2400scfm) for an unheated probe.
 When a stable oxygen reading has been achieved, read the 'Probe EMF'.
-Enter this value into the set-up menu #1 for the probe 1 (set-up #2 for the second probe if it is installed).
+Enter this value into the Setup Menu #01 for the Probe 1 (Menu #02 for the second probe if it is installed).